Sharing a meal with your bird can be a wonderful bonding experience, but did you know that it can also benefit your

 Grain farmers often complain when flocks of wild birds descend on their crops to feast.
 A hungry group of birds can strip a field of grain in no time.
 Grains are nutritious and very good for birds.
 They offer nutritional values that some other foods cannot.
 Whole grains are an excellent source of vital protein, not to mention beneficial carbohydrates.
 Try serving your bird oats, quinoa, or Grain Bake, and watch the feeding frenzy begin!

 Although many humans have trouble eating spicy peppers, birds can take the heat.
 It seems that our avian friends lack the taste receptors that pick up on a pepper's stinging bite, which makes them a favorite of birds around the world.
-Try giving your pet a nice fresh chili or banana pepper and watch it chomp through it to get to the meat and seeds inside.
-You may find out that you have quite a hot little tamale on your hands!
-Jalapeño peppers are another favorite of companion birds.
+Try giving your pet a nice fresh chili, banana, or jalapeno pepper and watch it chomp through it to get to the meat and seeds inside.